 The plaintiff attempted to minimize the appearance of her body-wide striae by undergoing numerous costly laser treatments as well as surgery to remove loose skin about her arms and breasts.
 Unfortunately, neither of these treatments resulted in any significant improvement of the plaintiff’s disfigurement.

 The plaintiff incurred special damages of approximately $91,000, which included past medical expenses and the cost of future anticipated medical procedures.

-Shortly after the bond was posted, the plaintiff’s counsel received the defendant’s answers to plaintiff’s interrogatories and responses to plaintiff’s document requests.
+Shortly after the bond was posted, the plaintiff’s counsel received the defendant’s answers to the plaintiff’s interrogatories and responses to the plaintiff’s document requests.

 Despite numerous appellate decisions which have held that discovery in medical malpractice cases should not be stayed pending the outcome of the Medical Malpractice Tribunal, that practice is anything but uniformly followed.
 Delaying discovery until such time as a Medical Malpractice Tribunal has been convened and its Order issued can pose significant disadvantages for the plaintiff.
 Given the frequency of significant delays in convening Tribunal hearings, particularly in cases involving the more specialized areas of medicine, efforts to begin discovery promptly upon receipt of the defendant’s Answer to the Complaint, should be vigorously pursued.